-Duration: 14th August 2012 – 13th August 2013 (12 months)
+Duration: 12 months: 14th August 2012 – 13th August 2013

-Financing: Ministry of Labour and Social Policy in the context of the law 383/2000 - F/2011
+Funding body: Ministry of Labour and Social Policies under the law 383/2000 - F/2011

-The project context was inspired by a metaphor, pirates and Filibuster rules (XVI-XVII century).
-On the filibuster ships prevailed an ethic agreement that prevented internal conflicts and required a mutual collaboration.
+The project context was inspired by a metaphor, the pirates and Filibuster rules (XVI-XVII century).
+On the filibuster ships there was an ethical agreement that prevented internal conflicts and required a mutual collaboration.
 The responsibilities were shared (participatory democracy), women and men enjoyed equal rights (equal opportunity), all ethnic groups and social classes were represented (multiculturalism) and the disabled pirates (typically represented with wooden legs, eyepatches and hooks), had roles and collocations useful on board (different abilities).

-On this basis, the project involved the integration of young people (boys and girls) with or without disabilities (the crew) as part of 7 experimental laboratories - Civitavecchia, Como, Ferrara, Lecce, Livorno, Noto, Gaeta and Salerno - for the design, construction and use of sailboats.
+On this basis, the project envisaged the integration of young people (boys and girls) with or without disabilities (the crew) as part of 7 experimental laboratories - Civitavecchia, Como, Ferrara, Lecce, Livorno, Noto, Gaeta and Salerno - for the design, construction and use of sailboats.

-At the end of the project there was a collective launch all sailboats built by the participants, which was attended by 200 young people.
+At the end of the project it has been organized in Santa Marinella (RM) a National event for the launch of all sailboats built by the participants, attended by 200 young people.